upperlinecode/flask-and-MongoDB/readme.md

 app.config['MONGO_URI'] = 'mongodb+srv://admin:Ypzb8UvmWKXJsubU@cluster0-kxrbn.mongodb.net/test?retryWrites=true'
 ```

-> It's worth noting that the default URI in the "Connect Your Application" dialog box is for node.js (> 3.0), and it is exactly the same as the driver for Python (> 3.6).
+> It's worth noting that the default URI in the "Connect Your Application" dialog box is for node.js (3.0 or later), and it is exactly the same as the driver for Python (3.6 or later).
 If a student misses switching the driver, it won't actually matter.

 > It's also worth noting that the second module we installed, `dnspython`, is necessary to account for the `+srv` in the 'MONGO_URI'.